Five Star Movement: Ideology

 In the M5S, themes are derived from ecology and anti-particracy, promoting the direct participation of citizens, who converge in the management of public affairs through forms of digital democracy, such as e-democracy.
 The movement wants to be a "democratic encounter outside of party and associative ties and without the mediation of directive or representational organisms, recognizing to all users of the Internet the role of government and direction that is normally attributed to a few".
 From the economic point of view, it embraces the theories of degrowth, supporting the creation of "green jobs", and the rejection of polluting and expensive "great works", including incinerators and high-speed rail, aiming for an overall better quality of life and greater social justice.
 The M5S proposes the adoption of large-scale energy projects, elimination of waste, sustainable mobility, protection of territory from overbuilding, and remote work.
 The movement's political discourse often refers to the Internet as a solution to many social, economic, and environmental problems.
 This approach bears similarities with North American cyber-utopianism and the Californian Ideology.

+In December 2024, during the party's constituent assembly, its members voted to declare themselves "independent progressives", abolish the limit of two terms for its elects, eliminate the role of party's guarantor (held by Grillo), introduce a law on fine vita (euthanasia), legalise cannabis, progressively abolish cash, improve public healthcare, continue the ecological transition, and create a common European army.
+The definition of "independent progressives" was voted by 36.7% of participants, while the other options were "no positioning" (26.2%), "progressive force" (22.1%), "left-wing force" (11.5%) and no vote (3.4%).
+During the assembly, the party invited Sahra Wagenknecht of the Sahra Wagenknecht Alliance to give a speech.
+"The "progressive" label has been questioned by some Italian politicians due to Sahra Wagenknecht's invitation, along with the ambiguities of current and past issues, and Conte continued to define the party as "not left-wing".